Solving L1-regularized SVMs and related linear programs: Revisiting the effectiveness of Column and Constraint Generation: First order methods to obtain a low-accuracy solution

 \subsection{Scalability heuristics for large problem instances}

-When $n$ and/or $p$ becomes large, the first order algorithms become expensive.
-Since our goal is to get a \emph{ball park} estimate of the initial columns and/or constraints for the cutting plane algorithms; for scalability purposes, we use principled heuristics (motivated by statistical principles) as a wrapper around the first order methods.
+When $n$ and/or $p$ becomes large, the first order algorithms discussed above become expensive.
+Recall that the goal of the first order methods is to get a low-accuracy solution for the SVM problem and in particular, an estimate of the initial columns and/or constraints for the column/constraint generation algorithms.
+Hence, for scalability purposes, we use principled heuristics as a wrapper around the first order methods, discussed above.